 Commissioner Kenesaw Mountain Landis, who thought he had scared everyone straight regarding game-fixing in light of his harsh expulsion of the Black Sox participants, opened court.
 O’Connell, basically caught holding the bag, was immediately expelled from the game.
 So was Dolan, who pled ignorance without making a denial—guilt enough for the autocratic Landis.
-Frisch, Kelly and Youngs—the very heart of the Giants’ order, batting a collective .335—vehemently denied allegations of their involvement and, with no evidence outside of O’Connell’s word, were cleared by LandisThe exoneration of the star trio infuriated AL president Ban Johnson, who insisted that the World Series be canceled; Landis, the real man in charge, wouldn’t hear of it and ordered it played on..
+Frisch, Kelly and Youngs—the very heart of the Giants’ order, batting a collective .335—vehemently denied allegations of their involvement and, with no evidence outside of O’Connell’s word, were cleared by Landis.

 Walter Johnson was a nervous wreck of a Big Train.
-After 18 seasons, he was feeling the pressure of pitching his very first World Series game, aware he was the sentimental favorite to win his first championship.
+After 18 seasons, he was feeling the pressure of pitching his very first World Series game, aware he was a sentimental favorite among fans nationwide.